City Comparison

 Frequently Asked Questions

-Is Lorton or Washington more affordable?
+Is Lorton or Washington DC more affordable?

-Is Lorton or Washington better for families?
+Is Lorton or Washington DC better for families?

 Both cities are popular with families.
 Lorton is a revitalized community in southern Fairfax County, transformed by the Workhouse Arts Center and new residential development.
 Washington, D. The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.

 Market data verified by smover using real transaction records.
 School data from Virginia DOE, Maryland MSDE, and DC OSSE public reports.
 Property tax rates from Virginia Dept. of Taxation (2024).
 Walkability scores from Walk Score (2024).
 Crime data from FBI UCR and Virginia State Police (2023).
 Commute times are approximate rush-hour estimates.
-Updated March 2026.
+Updated April 2026.